 - Ensuring compliance with regulations.
 RPA puts in place tools that monitor all electronic communications of employees and define noncompliant activities.

 - Increased efficiency.
 There are a number of use cases on the Fintech market today, proving the capacity of Robotic Process Automation to effectively automate mundane, routine administrative processes.
-Here are the stats from the Bank of NY Mellon Corporation: after the bank launched more than 200 bots, to handle repetitive simple tasks such as transferring funds, it reported an 88% improvement in processing time and $300,000 savings.
+For example, Bank of NY Mellon Corporation has implemented more than 200 bots to handle repetitive simple tasks such as money transfers, which resulted in an 88% improvement in processing time and $300,000 in savings.

 Another prediction from Gartner: by 2023, there will be a 30% increase in the use of Robotic Process Automation for front-office functions, first of all customer experience.